-Figure Examples determining 4 • of a decision sequence for retention (Source: National Archives.
-Managing e-mail electronic governmental bodies: Policy, principles and requirements records in National Archives)
+Examples decision determining e-mail Figure 4 : of а sequence for National Archives.
+Managing electronic records retention (Source: in governmental bodies: Policy, principles and requirements National Archives)

-- 19.10 The Records Officer must create awareness with Officials of the importance of e-mail as public records.
-This include, but are not limited to: - (a) E-mails must be properly contextualised and meaningful over time; - (b) Subject lines are very important and must be descriptive; - (c) The reference number of the subject folder in the file plan must be included in the top right hand corner of the message box; - (d) Auto-signatures must be used and shall contain full details of the sender; and - (e) Attachments must be filed into the file plan in the document managementsystem before it is attached to the e-mail. - 19.11 The ICT Officer must ensure that the e-mail system is set up to capture the sender and the recipient(s), and the date and time the message was sent and/or received.
+- 18.10 The Records Officer must create awareness with Officials of the importance of e-mail as public records.
+This include, but are not limited to: - 18.10.1 E-mails must be properly contextualized and meaningful over time. - 18.10.2 Subject lines are very important and must be descriptive. - 18.10.3 The reference number of the subject folder in the file plan must be included in the top right-hand corner of the message box; - 18.10.4 Auto-signatures must be used and shall contain full details of the sender; and - 18.10.5 Attachments must be filed into the file plan in the document management system before it is attached to the e-mail.

+The ICT Officer must ensure that the e-mail system is set up to capture the sender and the recipient(s), and the date and time the message was sent and/or received.
 When an e-mail is sent to a distribution list, information identifying all parties on the list must be retained for as long as the message is retained.

-19.12 The Records Officer may dispose of any electronic records and e-mails if retention is not required under any Act or General Disposal Authority.
+18.11 The Records Officer may dispose of any electronic records and e-mails if retention is not required under any Act or General Disposal Authority.

-20. GENERAL RULES FOR RETENTION PERIODS
+19. GENERAL RULES FOR RETENTION PERIODS

-20.1 The National Archives provides the primary considerations when defining retention periods of electronic records and e-mails.
+19.1The National Archives provides the primary considerations when defining retention periods of electronic records and e-mails.
 This also support the goals of the Promotion of Administrative Justice Act.
-This supports the goals of the Promotion of Administrative Justice Act, Act.
-No. 3 of 2000, which is to ensure that public records are available as evidence to ensure that administrative actionis lawful, reasonable and procedurally fair.
+This supports the goals of the Promotion of Administrative Justice Act.
+No. 3 of 2000, which is to ensure that public records are available as evidence to ensure that administrative action is lawful, reasonable and procedurally fair.

-Act or National Archive Regulations and Guidance Item Retention period National Archives and Record Service of South Africa Act, Act No. 43 of1996 Promotion o fAdministrative Justice Act, Act No. 3 of 2000 Public records and e-mails created or received in the course of official business and which are kept as evidence of the Municipality's functions, activities and transactions.
-Records may not be disposed of unless written authorisation have been obtained from the National Archivist or a Standing Disposal Authority have been issued by the National Archivist against record s classified against thefile plan.
-General Disposa I Authority PAP1 Disposal of personal files of local authorities Personal case files of localauthorities At the discretion of theMunicipality, takin ginto consideration anyspecial circumstances.
-General Disposa I Authority No. AE1 for the destruction of ephemeral electronic records and related documentation Electronic records with noenduring value 16 Categories of records.
+Act or National Archive Regulations and Guidance ltem Retention period National Archives and Record Service of South Africa Act, Act No. 43 of1996 Promotion of Administrative Justice Act, Act No. 3 of 2000 Public records and e-mails created or received in the course of official business, and which are kept as evidence of the Municipality's functions, activities and transactions.
+Records may not be disposed of unless written authorization have been obtained from the National Archivist or a Standing Disposal Authority have been issued by the National Archivist against record s classified against the file plan.
+Personal case files of Local authorities At the discretion of the Municipality, Taking into consideration Any special circumstances.
+General Disposal Authority No. AE1 for the destruction of ephemeral electronic records and related documentation Electronic records with no enduring value 16 Categories of records.
 Refer to AE1for details.
-General Disposa I Authority No. AT2 on the destruction of transitory records of all governmental Electronic records not required for the delivery of services, operations, decision-making or to provide accountability Refer to AT2 fordetails.
+No. AT2 on the destruction of transitory $r e c o r d s$ · · · · · Refer to AT2 For details.